In-Vitro Fertilization (IVF)

 Stage One: Ovarian Stimulation

-Like ovarian induction, ovarian stimulation for IVF, also referred to as controlled ovarian hyperstimulation, is designed to stimulate the maturation of ovarian follicles, which contain an egg that they release during ovulation.
+Ovarian stimulation for IVF, also referred to as controlled ovarian hyperstimulation, is designed to stimulate the maturation of ovarian follicles, which contain an egg that they release during ovulation.
 Ovarian stimulation involves the use of fertility medications that promote the simultaneous maturation of multiple follicles.
 During the ovarian stimulation stage, the woman’s progress is monitored with hormone testing and ultrasound.

 Stage Two: Egg Retrieval